MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pstn-connectivity.md

 # PSTN connectivity options

-Microsoft provides complete PBX capabilities for your organization through Phone System.
+Microsoft provides complete Private Branch Exchange (PBX) capabilities for your organization through Phone System.
 However, to enable users to make calls outside your organization, you need to connect Phone System to the Public Switched Telephone Network (PSTN).

 This article focuses on PSTN connectivity options.
 For more information about Microsoft voice solutions, incuding details about Phone System features, see [Plan your Teams voice solution](cloud-voice-landing-page.md).

-To connect Phone System to the PSTN, you can choose one of the following connectivity options:
+To connect Phone System to the PSTN, you can choose from the following options:

 - [**Calling Plan**](#phone-system-with-calling-plan).
 An all-in-the-cloud solution with Microsoft as your PSTN carrier.